Sustainability

 Introduction

-The overarching message for our sustainability program is simple and intuitive – that we need to think about the impact of our decisions and behaviors so that we not only have a healthy, vibrant and safe community today but also so that we can preserve the viability of future generations.
+The overarching message for our sustainability program is simple and intuitive – we need to think about the impact of our decisions and behaviors so that we not only have a healthy, vibrant and safe community today but also so that we can preserve the viability of future generations.
 Sustainability is a process of continual improvement, and

 County Policy